Stanton College Preparatory School: History

-Shortly after the end of the Civil War, a group of African Americans from Jacksonville organized the Education Society, and, in 1868, purchased the property on which the Old Stanton School was built.
+Shortly after the Civil War, a group of African Americans from Jacksonville organized the Education Society, and, in 1868, purchased the property on which the Old Stanton School was built.
 It was their intent to erect a school to be called the Florida Institute.
 Financial problems, however, delayed progress on the building until December of that year, when the school was built and incorporated through the aid of the Freedmen's Bureau.
 This wooden structure was named in honor of Edwin McMasters Stanton, President Abraham Lincoln's second Secretary of War.
 He was an ardent champion of human rights and an advocate of free school education for Negro boys and girls.
 It was the second school for black children in the state of Florida (the first, from 1866, was the predecessor of Edward Waters College).

-Freedmen's Bureau ran the school.
+The Freedmen's Bureau ran the school.
 Northern white teachers were employed until the county leased the property for the purpose of opening a public school.
 The first building was destroyed by fire in 1882.

 Another building constructed the same year was also destroyed by fire on May 3, 1901, a fire that destroyed much of Jacksonville.
 A new school was constructed in 1902 and remained in operation until 1917.

 Originally the school mascot was the Blue Devil.
 After the school burned and was rebuilt twice, "the Phoenix rising from ashes" was adopted as a second mascot.
 Today both mascots are used, with the Blue Devil used as the mascot for sports and other activities, and the Phoenix used as a symbol of the school itself, along with the most current logo, a royal blue Superman "S" symbol.

 On May 23, 1914, the Circuit Court of Duval County appointed nine trustees to manage the school and its property.
 They were Robert B. Archibald, S. H. Hart, A. L. Lewis, J. W. Floyd, W. L. Girardeau, I. L. Purcell, B. C. Vanderhorst, J. E. Spearing, and W. H. H. Styles.
 Archibaid and Hart resigned and were replaced by J. M. Baker and L. H. Myers.